ralucabrumar/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 [task-description]
 ## Description

-Write a Java program, which:
+Create a Java program, which:

-* Calculates the value of 5 * 5
+* Calculates the product of the expression 5 * 5
-* Prints the result
+* Prints out the product
 [/task-description]
 [code-io /]
 [tests]